bryanhirsch/drupal7-minimal-behat/README.md

         echo "  I need to be able to authenticate using my username and password" >> login.feature echo ""                                                                   >> login.feature

-1. Each feature is tested by one or more "scenarios".
+1. Each feature is examined by one or more test "scenarios".
 Each scenario follows the same basic format: Given, When, Then.
 Like this:

       Scenario: [Some description of the scenario]
           Given [some context]
            When [some event]
            Then [outcome]

    More detailed scenarios can be created with And and But.
 Like this:

       Scenario: [Some description of the scenario]
           Given [some context]
             And [more context]
            When [some event]